paul-hammant/imapdigester/README.md

 ## Setup Choices

-The Inbox for the accounts is the default, but via `--notifications_folder` and `--digest_folder` you could specify a different folder for processing.
+The Inbox for the accounts is the default, but via `--notifications-folder` and `--digest-folder` you could specify a different folder for processing.
 Case might be important.

 You can have the same email account for **notifications** and **digests**.
 I choose not to, because I'm a chicken.
 Similarly, you can have the same folder within the same email account if you want to.

-If you leave out `--notifications_pw` or `--digest_pw` you will be prompted at startup to enter them.
+If you leave out `--notifications-pw` or `--digest-pw` you will be prompted at startup to enter them.
 If **notifications** and **digest** use the same email account, you'll only be prompted once.

+If you're using a self-signed IMAP server use --digest-cert-check-skip and/or --notifications-cert-check-skip to turn off the verification of the certificate for the IMAP server

 # Plans to go to Python3.